Lion's Head Meatballs

 3 ounces ginger

-3 bulbs green onion
+3 bulbs spring onion (if available)

 Preparation